 “I was one of a handful of female students at the beginning of my year, and by the end of the first semester, I was the only female student left,” Leslie recalled.
-“When I started interviewing for my summer internship, the only females I spoke to throughout the interview process were at an all-female startup and at Lever.”
+“When I started interviewing for my summer internship, the only women I spoke to throughout the interview process were at an all-female startup and at Lever.”
 Leslie ended up taking an internship at Lever, where diversity and inclusion are a big part of the company culture.

 Leslie went on, “Even though I was no stranger to being the only woman in a room, the level of sexism, discrimination, and unprofessionalism I experienced during my interviews shocked me.
 It didn't feel great, and it's not easy to discuss those sorts of issues with male classmates.”

 To help address this serious problem, Adam Braus asked Leslie to speak with the female students that were applying to be part of the next year’s class.
 “I immediately said yes without realizing that it was because I wanted to make sure that we could build a female community at Make School, a place to find support and be able to discuss issues that affect us in the tech workspace.
 This eventually became a monthly dinner or event that I would host with all the female students to build that community.
 I wanted to be another resource the female students could come to.”
-Leslie’s efforts have become an integral part of Make School’s goal to reach gender parity at the Product College - a goal that gets closer and closer every year.
+Leslie’s efforts have become an integral part of Make School’s goal to reach gender parity at Make School - a goal that gets closer and closer every year.

 Today, Leslie is working as a full stack software engineer at Lever.
 She said, “I started here for my six-month internship, which is baked into the two-year program.
-I really liked the company and decided I wanted to work here full time, so halfway through my internship I talked to a manager, and the next week I had a job offer.”
+I really liked the company and decided I wanted to work here full time, so halfway through my internship, I talked to a manager, and the next week I had a job offer.”